 NRAS and the Regulator Performance Framework

-This document aligns the National Rental Affordability Scheme (NRAS) program and policy functions to the six KPIs from the Regulator Performance Framework (Framework).
 This Framework has been established to assess regulators performance when interacting with business, the community and individuals whilst carrying out their functions.
 The objective of this Framework is to address concerns about the way regulators operate, reduce the costs incurred by business, individuals and the community from the administration of regulation, and to increase the public accountability and transparency of regulators.
 The Department of Social Services acts as a regulator of approved participants within the NRAS, with respect to ensuring compliance with the NRAS legislation.

 KPI 1 - Regulators do not unnecessarily impede the efficient operation of regulated entities